 📚 Selected Resources and Materials from our Team

-Dr. Vera Ludwig has been interviewing people on the topic of sexuality and intimacy since 2017, gathering different perspectives.
+Vera has been interviewing people on the topic of sexuality and intimacy since 2017, gathering different perspectives.
 You can find her interviews and some videos on the science of positive sexuality on her YouTube channel.
 A few example videos are included below.

 You can subscribe to Vera’s channel here:

 The following podcast episodes on the Psychology Podcast by Scott Barry Kaufman, one of our team members, covered various aspects of sexuality.
+If they are not displayed correctly on your phone, look for episodes 19, 142, and 157.

 Some external links to check out